pfperroni/treasure-hunt-framework/README.md

 For the Iterative Partitioning method used by TH, please refer (and cite) to the following paper:

 > _PERRONI, Peter Frank; WEINGAERTNER, Daniel; DELGADO, Myriam Regattieri.
 Automated iterative partitioning for cooperatively coevolving particle swarms in large scale optimization.
 In: 2015 Brazilian Conference on Intelligent Systems (BRACIS).
 IEEE, 2015. p.
 19-24._

+For a more throughout explanation of the method, please refer to the original thesis:
+> _PERRONI, Peter Frank (2019).
+Treasure hunt: a framework for cooperative, distributed parallel optimization (Doctoral thesis, UFPR).
+Institutional repository at UFPR: https://acervodigital.ufpr.br/handle/1884/62517_